nablarise/EmptyPackage.jl/README.md

    ```julia
    TEST_MODULES_TO_TRACK_AND_RUN = [EmptyPackageUnitTests]
    ```

+In each test module (e.g. EmptyPackageUnitTests), define a `run()` function that calls all your tests.

 With this setup, any changes to your source files in the tracked modules will trigger an automatic rerun of the specified test modules, giving you immediate feedback on your changes.